DataDog/browser-sdk/packages/rum/README.md

 ### Browser and Session Replay sampling configuration

-For the following RUM options;
+For the following RUM options:

 * **Browser RUM** (**Only** *Sessions*, *Views*, *Actions*, and *Errors* are collected)
 * **Session Replay RUM** (Everything from Browser RUM plus *Resources*, *Long Tasks*, and *Replay* recordings are collected)